alelodato/Pictures-and-Places/README.md

 I want to credit and say thank you to the Code Institute tutoring team for helping through the realization of this project anytime i found some issues with my code.
 All the tutors have been keen on helping and their help was useful to debug and complete this project.

 I want to say thank you to my mentor Jubril for advice me through the realization of this project and for suggesting on using SweetAlert to make my alert look better.

+Al the pictures i have used in this project are from the [Pexels](https://www.pexels.com/) website.